chelsilarious/AutoDiff/docs/milestone1.md

 Our test suite will live in TravisCI which will be in the /tests directory.

 #### How will you distribute your package (e.g. PyPI)?
+We will distribute our package by uploading it to PyPI so everyone can use it.

 #### How will you package your software?
 Will you use a framework?
 If so, which one and why?
 If not, why not?
+We will not be packing out software.
+The code will be on GitHub and PyPI so it will be accessible by everyone.

 #### Other considerations?
+As of right now we are still working on this project, so we could potentially make changes to the software later.

 ## Implementation